geodynamics/aspect/doc/sphinx/user/extending/write-a-cookbook/manual-section.md

 `benchmarks/YOUR-COOKBOOK-NAME/doc/YOUR-COOKBOOK-NAME.md` depending on which top-level directory your cookbook is going in (see the other toctree entries for examples).

-Now that it has a place to live in the manual, you'll need to actually create the documentation, in the form of a .md file in the `aspect/cookbooks/YOUR-COOKBOOK-NAME/doc/` directory (replace `/cookbooks/` with `/benchmarks/` if applicable).
+Now that it has a place to live in the manual, you will need to actually create the documentation, in the form of a .md file in the `aspect/cookbooks/YOUR-COOKBOOK-NAME/doc/` directory (replace `/cookbooks/` with `/benchmarks/` if applicable).
 The format in which cookbook documentation (and